Video Game: Doki Doki Panic

 - Waterfalls rushed down much faster.

-- The Koopa shell was originally a blackface head.
+- The Turtle Shell was originally "Big Face", which appears to be a blackface head.

 - Bombs that went off went "BOM"note instead of "BOMB" like in SMB2.

 - The 1-UP items you can dig up represented the head of the character.
-Additionally, while SMB2 uses the 1-UP jingle, this game uses the same one that plays when you pick up the crystal that opens the door, or when you get an extra life in the slot game.
+Additionally, while SMB2 uses (some form of) the 1-UP jingle, this game uses the same one that plays when you pick up the Crystal Ball that opens the door, or when you get an extra life in the slot game.

-- The heads that represent the level goal were tribal masks compared to the hawk heads in SMB2.
+- The mask gates that represent the level goal were tribal masks compared to the hawk heads in SMB2.

-- Being on the Famicom Disk System, DDP allowed more detailed sounds than SMB2.
+- Being on the Family Computer Disk System, the DDP sound effects are generally more detailed than SMB2.

-- Subspace plays an Arabian theme instead of the iconic Super Mario Bros. theme.
-Picking up a star also plays an Arabian theme.
+- Subspace plays an Arabian-esque theme instead of the iconic Super Mario Bros. theme.
+Picking up a Star also plays an Arabian theme.

 - Once you selected your character, you had to commit to that character for the entire game.
 Each character represented a save file.